QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 While Loops
 ---------------------

-One approach to finding a fixed point of :eq:`fixed_point_map` is to start with an initial value, and iterate the map
+One approach to find a fixed point of :eq:`fixed_point_map` is to start with an initial value and iterate the map

 .. math::
     :label: fixed_point_naive